Ex. A

 c. down-payment receivables zeroed through unsupported year-end entries, including approximately $373,800 on CAHB and approximately $547,850 on CAHB Operating;

-f. professional fees paid to Defendants for work that did not comply with GAAP;
+f. professional fees paid to Defendants for work that was unreliable, unsupported, conflicted, or did not comply with applicable professional standards;

 g. unauthorized payments charged to Lamb;